hsd-dev/rosgraph_monitor-backup/README.md

 # Terminal 2
 $ rosrun rosgraph_monitor monitor

-# Publish the topics listed in the `QualityObserver`
+# Publish the topics listed in the `SafetyQualityObserver`  and 'EnergyQualityObserver'

 # In a new terminal
+$ rosservice call /load_observer "name: 'SafetyQualityObserver'"

+# In a new terminal
-$ rosservice call /load_observer "name: 'QualityObserver'"
+$ rosservice call /load_observer "name: 'EnergyQualityObserver'"
 ```